jiaohehu/NPreview/DOC-diagram.md

 'linesize' setting.
 If 'linesize' is set to zero, the default line width for the target platform is assumed.
 The 'linecolor' setting determines the line color as well as the color of the arrowhead.
-However, due to outstanding issues on SVG, the arrowhead <marker> element does not reflect the color setting of the from the line to which it is attached, and will always show as black.
+However, due to outstanding issues on SVG, the arrowhead MARKER-element does not change the color with the line it is attached to, and is always shown as black.

 # Known problems

-- The arrow head in HTML is done using <marker> element.
+- The arrow head in HTML is done using MARKER-element.
 And for SVG 1.1 the limitation is that its coloring and filling is not changed to the line element it attaches to.
 It is a browser problem and currently there is no fix.

-- For SVG we *had* to make a choice to either show a plaintext, using <text>
-  element or math text  using <svg> element, there is currently a lot of grief as prevously we were freely mixing normal and math text as this was not a problem for MetaPost, as it supports TeX text between btex and etex constructs.
-However, mixing plain text and math text is an issue because math text is translated into SVG and plain text into <text> SVG element, and there is no way to correctly position the SVG text if it is to appear in the middle of a <text> element.
+- For SVG we *had* to make a choice to either show a plaintext, using TEXT-element or math text  using SVG-element, there is currently a lot of grief as prevously we were freely mixing normal and math text as this was not a problem for MetaPost, as it supports TeX text between btex and etex constructs.
+However, mixing plain text and math text is an issue because math text is translated into SVG and plain text into the  TEXT-element, and there is no way to correctly position the SVG text if it is to appear in the middle of a TEXT-element.

 - The generation of fontsize is always done to convert a user unit to pt.

-- It has been observed that for MP generation if the symbol were part of a math such as between \( and \), then it appears smaller than those that are not.
+- It has been observed that for MP generation if the symbol were part of a math such as between `\(` and `\)`, then it appears smaller than those that are not.

 - The text-aligmnents are default to 'urt' and not 'centered', thus we need to ensure previous auto choices of text alignment which asssumes the center are